discordjs/guide/guide/preparations/setting-up-a-linter.md

 ## Installing a code editor

 First, you will need a proper code editor.
 Using Notepad and Notepad++ is discouraged, as they're inefficient for projects like these.
-If you are using either, it advisable to switch to save everyone lots of headaches and unnecessary syntax error questions.
+If you are using either, it's advisable to switch to save everyone lots of headaches and unnecessary syntax error questions.

 * [Visual Studio Code](https://code.visualstudio.com/) is a prevalent choice; it is known for being fast and powerful.
 It supports various languages, has a terminal, built-in IntelliSense support, and autocomplete for both JavaScript and TypeScript.
 This is the recommended choice.
 * [Atom](https://atom.io/) is user-friendly, concise, and easy to navigate.
 This is what many developers use to get started.